Who We Are

 - Has extended $100s of millions in loans.

 Church Investors Fund views our investors as partners in ministry.
 We all work together toward one common goal: Helping spread the Gospel of our Lord Jesus Christ.
 We are responsible to our investors morally, financially, spiritually and ethically.
 Everything we do must be of the highest quality and done in a way that brings glory to God.
 We must provide honest and ethical service that is prompt and accurate.
-Our clients will be treated at all times with the same love and kindness that God has shown each of us.
+We will strive to treat our clients with the same love and kindness that God has shown each of us.
 We will diligently work to take the necessary steps to protect their investments.
 We will recognize that this is money that God and our investors have entrusted to us and will work to honor this trust.
 We must constantly strive to be more efficient with our investor’s dollars.

 Our mission is to assist local churches within the United States and Canada with facilities development – helping them respond to God’s call to make disciples.
 We work with the NAB Conference office, the Regional Minister of each Association and the leadership of each church in supporting church health.
 We create a support team that nurtures a church through the entire expansion process.
 It is our desire to help our churches plan and evaluate building projects by doing what is in our power to help them make the best financial decisions.
 Our aim is to provide them with the greatest chance to grow God’s Kingdom in the way in which He has called them to do so.
 We feel responsible for providing financial awareness for pastors, church leadership, fellow believers, and the entire body of Christ.
 We are held accountable by God to practice and teach good stewardship as He has called us to do.